phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 Please do not confuse the "virtual" timesteps discussed in this section with the timesteps discussed in the Most basic parameters section.
 The `NUMBER_OF_TIMESTEPS` parameter defines the maximum time a phonon has to travel through the structure while the parameters of this section are used to make sure the simulation is in a steady state.

 Considering the `Thermal map.pdf` and the resulting `Temperature profile.pdf` please consider that the physics of the entire simulation behave with the temperature of the parameter `T` even if `Temperature profile.pdf` shows a significantly higher temperature.
-This is because the temperature in `Temperature profile.pdf` results from the heat flux that enters the strucure which is dependant on `NUMBER_OF_PHONONS` and the simulation length (which is `(NUMBER_OF_VIRTUAL_TIMESTEPS - INITIALIZATION_TIMESTEPS) * TIMESTEP`).
+This is because the temperature in `Temperature profile.pdf` results from the heat flux that enters the structure which is dependant on `NUMBER_OF_PHONONS` and the simulation length (which is `(NUMBER_OF_VIRTUAL_TIMESTEPS - INITIALIZATION_TIMESTEPS) * TIMESTEP`).
 The `NUMBER_OF_VIRTUAL_TIMESTEPS` parameter is pretty much set at random and thus the temperatures in `Temperature profile.pdf` should not be taken at face value.
-For the thermal conductivity calculation the gradient of this profile is used. *is this influenced by the simulaition length?*
+For the thermal conductivity calculation the gradient of this profile is used.

 ```python
 NUMBER_OF_VIRTUAL_TIMESTEPS      = 300000